 "And you, child, will be called the prophet of the Most High; for you will go before the Lord to prepare his ways, to give knowledge of salvation to his people in the forgiveness of their sins, because of the tender mercy of our God..." ( Luke 1:76 & 77 )

-As we light the third candle this week in the Advent wreath, we'll look at another song in the Scriptures.
+As we light the third candle this weekend in the Advent wreath, we'll look at another song in the Scriptures.
 And that's the song of the high priest Zechariah - John the Baptist's dad - which is another prophetic word given of the promised Messiah soon to come.

 The story of Zechariah is similar to Mary's in that the angel Gabriel appears to him to let him know that the long awaited Savior is coming to redeem his people, and as the virgin Mary would carry the Christ Child, Zechariah's son would be the one to prepare His way.